MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/configure-dynamic-emergency-calling.md

 - A usuarios del plan de llamadas.

-- To Operator Connect and Operador de conexión móvil los usuarios&mdash;en función de las capacidades asignadas al número cuando el operador los cargue en el inventario de un cliente.
+- To Operator Connect and Teams Phone Mobile userspending&mdash;on the capabilities assigned to the number when the carrier uploads them into a customer's inventory.

 - A los identificadores de red necesarios para obtener dinámicamente una ubicación.